 (4)  Whether the violator saved money through noncompliance;

-(5)  Whether the violator took reasonable measures to comply with this chapter;
+(5)  Whether the violator took reasonable measures to comply with this Article 28;

 (6)  Whether the violation was committed willfully;

-(7)  Whether the violator reported the violation to the city engineer; and
+(7)  Whether the violator reported the violation to the Stormwater Administrator

-(8)  The prior record of the violator in complying or failing to comply with this chapter or any other erosion and sedimentation control ordinance or law.
+(8)  The prior record of the violator in complying or failing to comply with Article 28 or any other erosion and sedimentation control regulations or law.

-The city engineer is authorized to vary the amount of the per-diem penalty set out in subsection (c) of this section to take into account any relevant mitigating factors.
+.

-(e)  Repeat violators may be charged by a multiple of the base penalty determined in subsection (c).
-The penalty for a repeat violator may be doubled for each previous time the person responsible for the violation was notified of a violation of this chapter or any other soil erosion and sediment control ordinance or the act.
-In no case may the penalty exceed the maximum allowed by subsection (b).
+(e)  Repeat violators may be charged by a multiple of the base penalty determined inSection 39.2.F.2.
+The penalty for a repeat violator may be doubled for each previous time the person responsible for the violation was notified of a violation of Article 28 or any other soil erosion and sediment control regulation or the North Carolina Sedimentation Pollution Control Act.
+In no case may the penalty exceed the maximum allowed Section 39.2.F.2.b

-(f)  The city engineer shall determine the amount of the civil penalty and shall notify the person who is assessed the civil penalty of the amount of the penalty and the reason for assessing the penalty.
-The notice of assessment shall be served by any means authorized under G.S.
-1A-1, rule 4, and shall direct the violator to either pay the assessment or contest the assessment as specified in section 17-70.
-If a violator does not pay a civil penalty assessed by the city engineer within 30 days after it is due, or does not request a hearing as provided in section 17-70, the city engineer shall request the city attorney to institute a civil action to recover the amount of the assessment.
-The civil action shall be brought in the county superior court or in any other court of competent jurisdiction.
+(f)  The Stormwater Administrator shall determine the amount of the civil penalty and shall notify the person responsible of the amount of the penalty and the reason for assessing the penalty.
+The notice of assessment shall be provided in accordance with 39.2.A.1 and shall direct the violator to either pay the assessment, contest the assessment through an appeal as specified in section 37.8.B, or file with the North Carolina Sedimentation Control Commission for remission.
+A remission request shall be accompanied by a waiver of the right to a contested case appeal hearing pursuant to N.C.G.S.
+Chapter 150B and stipulation of the facts on which the assessment was based.
+If a violator does not pay a civil penalty assessed by the Stormwater Administrator within 30 days after it is due, or does not request a hearing as provided in section 37.8.B, the Stormwater Administrator shall request the city attorney to institute a civil action in the name of the City to recover the amount of the assessment.
+The civil action shall be brought in the Mecklenburg County Superior Court.

-(g)  A civil action must be filed within three years of the date the assessment was due.
-An assessment that is not contested is due when the violator is served with a notice of assessment.
+(g)  A civil action shall be filed within three years of the date the assessment was due.
+An assessment that is not appealed is due when the violator is served with a notice of assessment.
 An assessment that is contested is due at the conclusion of the administrative and judicial review of the assessment.

-(h)  Civil penalties collected pursuant to this chapter shall be credited to the city's general fund as nontax revenue.
+(h)

+(iii) The clear proceeds of civil penalties collected by the City under this subsection shall be remitted to the Civil Penalty and Forfeiture Fund in accordance with N.C.G.S. § 115C-457.2.
+Clear proceeds include the full amount of all civil penalties and fines collected, diminished only by the actual costs of the collection, not to exceed 20% of the amount collected.
+The collection cost percentage to be used shall be established and approved by the North Carolina Office of State Budget and Management on an annual basis.

-(i)  Any person who knowingly or willfully violates any section of this chapter or who knowingly or willfully initiates or continues a land disturbing activity for which a plan is required, except in accordance with the terms, conditions, and provisions of an approved plan, shall be guilty of a class 2 misdemeanor and may be subject to a fine not to exceed $5,000.00.
+(i)  Any person who knowingly or willfully violates any provision of Article 28, or rule or order adopted or issued by the City of the County, or who knowingly or willfully initiates or continues a land disturbing activity for which a plan is required, except in accordance with the terms, conditions, and provisions of an approved plan, shall be guilty of a class 2 misdemeanor and may be subject to a fine not to exceed $5,000.00.
 This is in addition to any civil penalties that may be charged.
 Each day of continuing violation shall constitute a separate violation.

-(j)  A violation of this chapter that is not knowing or not willful shall not constitute a misdemeanor or infraction punishable under G.S.
-14-4, but instead shall be subject to the civil penalties provided in this section.
+(j)

 Sec.
 17-68. - Injunctive relief.